cmooneycollett/cmooneycollett.github.io/_posts/2023-07-01-writing-a-linkedlist-in-rust.md

 ## Wrapping Up
 The full source code of my `LinkedList` implementation can be [found on my GitHub][my-source-file]{:target="_blank"}.
 I've included some additional test methods and other features beyond what I've covered in this walkthrough, such as implementing iterator features for our `LinkedList`.

+Feel free to take this walkthrough as a starting point and extend it further!

 Reach out to me on [LinkedIn][linkedin-url]{:target="_blank"} or [GitHub][github-url]{:target="_blank"} and let me know what you think!